ljfio/Umbraco-InvisibleNodes/README.md

 ## Introduction

 Consider the following content tree, you want to hide the categories from the generated URL.
 You know the Products have a unique name.
-Using the VirtualNodes package you can configure it to hide the Product Category document type.
+Using the InvisibleNodes package you can configure it to hide the Product Category document type.

 ```mermaid
 flowchart